As an Amazon Associate, I earn from qualifying purchases.

 - Pour a little bit into the canning jar and place about 5 or 6 pads on top.
 Gently press down until the pads absorb the liquid.

 - Continue adding liquid and pads until the jar is full.
 I used about 40 pads.

 I have to tell you friends, this is one of my post popular posts of all time.
-It’s been featured on Shape Magazine and DIY Magazine, too.
+It’s been featured on Shape Magazine, Cosmo, All You Magazine and DIY Magazine, too.